yatiris/yatiris.github.io/_people/camila_garcia.md

 ### Bio

-Camila García (Cami) is a PhD student in Computational and Industrial Mathematics, and a teaching assistant in Programming Languages and Computer Architecture and Digital Techniques at UNICEN.
-Currently she is working on Brain Arterio-Venous Malformations (BAVMs) characterisation, aiming to help neurointerventionists acquire a better comprehension of BAVMs' morphology.
-In addition to her main research area, she is interested in gender studies, critical animal studies and neurodiversity in higher education.
+Camila García (Cami) is a Postdoctoral Research Associate at Yatiris, funded by a PhD scholarship grant from CONICET.
+She holds a PhD in Computational and Industrial Mathematics and is also a teaching assistant in Programming Languages, as well as Computer Architecture and Digital Techniques at UNICEN.
+Currently, she is working on the characterization of Brain Arterio-Venous Malformations (BAVMs), aiming to help neurointerventionists gain a better understanding of BAVM morphology.
+In addition to her main research area, she is interested in gender studies, critical animal studies, and neurodiversity in higher education.

 ### Relevant publications